fundcrunch-tech/fundcrunch/README.md

 # Fundcrunch library

-* Connect directly to various exchanges and bind they stream into local socket endpoint
+* connect directly to various exchanges and bind they stream into local socket endpoint
 * connect to Fundcrunch.Tech socket and rest endpoints

 ## Instalation